 This is for you

 This program familiarizes students with the workings of the global architecture of decentralized governance that runs the world today and with the tensions and openings it generates.
-It gives our graduates a clear advantage in our complex and fast-paced world by arming them with the knowledge and the skills necessary to understand and make use of the inner logic of global relations, to anticipate the direction in which they develop, and to draw on the opportunities these changes bring.
+It gives our graduates a clear advantage in our complex and fast-paced world by arming them with the knowledge and skills necessary to understand and make use of the inner logic of global relations, to anticipate the direction in which they develop, and to draw on the opportunities these changes bring.

-The specialization trains effective professionals in international politics who do not only possess the thorough knowledge and good theoretical grasp needed to understand complex challenges and to work out plans to address them, but also know how to communicate their ideas in a multicultural environment in order to be able to put their ideas into practice.
-The specialization offers courses in diplomacy, security policy, international organizations, foreign policy decision-making, political communication and public relations.
-The specialization is especially recommended for those seeking to work as diplomats, as foreign policy experts, in politics or in public administration.
+The specialization trains effective international politics professionals who do not just possess the thorough knowledge and good theoretical grasp needed to understand complex challenges and work out plans to address them, but also know how to communicate their ideas in a multicultural environment in order to be able to put their ideas into practice.
+Specialization offers courses in public diplomacy, security policy, international ethics, foreign policy analysis, regional studies and model diplomacy.
+Specialization is especially recommended for those seeking to work as diplomats, as foreign policy experts, in politics or in public administration.

 • International Development Cooperation specialization

-The specialization prepares professionals in the field of international development cooperation.
-Apart from specialized courses on the theories of international development and on the practices of international development cooperation, students acquire skills necessary for successfully navigating the broader context of international negotiations and economic relations, including familiarity with the international business culture and private international law.
-Students selecting this specialization will also learn how to create, manage and finance their own projects, and will have an opportunity to put these skills into practice in a semester of project work.
+Specialization prepares professionals in the field of International Development Cooperation.
+Apart from specialized courses in international development and practice, students acquire the skills necessary to successfully navigate the broader context of international negotiations and economic relations, including familiarity with international business culture and private international law.
+Students selecting this specialization will also learn how to create, manage and finance their own projects, and will have the opportunity to put these skills into practice in a semester of project work.

 WHY IS OUR PROGRAM UNIQUE?